 Play around with the sections of your song and see what best fits your topic.
 Think outside of the box if you want to write a bridge.
 If you only want to sing your hook once, do that.
 If your song is only a hook with no verses, it can be that.

-Many times, you can focus more on the flow of syllables in each phrase, with ending words that can sound similar and don't need to necessarily need to be perfect rhymes.
-Maybe your verses don't even need to rhyme at all, or maybe you can have a spoken word section in the breakdown of your song in order to get your lyrical point across further.
+Many times, you can focus more on the flow of syllables in each phrase, with ending words that can sound similar and don't necessarily need to be perfect rhymes.
+Maybe your verses don't even need to rhyme at all, or maybe you can have a spoken word section in the breakdown of your song to get your lyrical point across further.